Ronaldo becomes the man with the most goals in international football | ExBulletin

 The Portugal captain scored in the 89th minute against Ireland in a World Cup qualifier, ahead of former Iranian striker Ali Daei.
 He added another header a few minutes later in the 2-1 victory.
 Earlier in the game, he had a penalty saved in the 15th minute.

+I am very happy, not only because I achieved the record, but for the special moments we had, said Ronaldo.
+Two goals at the end of the game are so difficult, but I have to appreciate what the team did.
+We believed to the end.

-36-year-old Ronaldo, who completed his return to Manchester United on Tuesday after leaving Juventus, was playing in his 180th game for Portugal.
-The striker made his national team debut in 2003 and began his historic scoring race at the 2004 European Championships in a 2-1 loss to Greece in the group stage.
+The 36-year-old Ronaldo, who completed his return to Manchester United on Tuesday after leaving Juventus, was playing in his 180th game for Portugal.
+The striker made his national team debut in 2003 and began his historic scoring goal at the 2004 European Championship in a 2-1 loss to Greece in the group stage.

 The only two who have scored more than 100 times for their countries are Ronaldo and Daei, who scored 109 goals in 149 games for Iran from 1993-2006 and played for German clubs Bayern Munich and Hertha Berlin.